Azure-Samples/az-ai-catalyst/examples/argus.md

 # Argus Ingestor
 ## Description

-Argus Ingestion Example: demonstrate how the Argus pattern can be implemented with az-ai-ingestion.
+Argus Catalyst Example: demonstrate how the Argus pattern can be implemented with az-ai-catalyst.

 Source: https://github.com/Azure-Samples/ARGUS